aleph2c/miros/doc/interactingcharts.rst

 most successful programming language on our planet (written in 10 days) could still be used to create powerful and expressive systems.
-Douglas postulated that despite the haste under which JavaScript was presented to humanity (because of idiotic leadership at Netscape), it actually contained some really really good pieces from which serious programs could be written.
+Douglas postulated that despite the haste under which JavaScript was presented to humanity (because of idiotic leadership at Netscape), it actually contained some really, really good pieces from which serious programs could be written.
 He learned about these good parts by writing a `Lint`_ tool in which he packed in the JavaScript's community feedback about their best practices, then let this